Raeen123/phpy/README.md

 **Example**

-There are examples in php and python diractory
+There are examples in [phpy-examples](https://github.com/Raeen123/phpy-examples)
 ***
 **BY RAEEN AHANI AZARI**